Mexican Armed Forces: Officers

-Officer candidates for the three services are trained in military colleges; Mexico City for the Army, Guadalajara, Jalisco, for the Air Force, and Veracruz, for the Navy.
+Officer candidates for the three services are trained in military colleges: Mexico City for the Army, Veracruz for the Navy, Guadalajara and Jalisco for the Air Force.

 Career soldiers

 Mexican citizens who have chosen to be career soldiers are signed for an initial 3-year contract and, at the end of it, are encouraged to sign for another 2-year contract.
-If they choose to do so, this 2nd term would become final, unless they undertake mandatory exams and tests to become corporals, or apply to study in any of the available Military Specialist Technical Schools, or for sergeant in the E.M.C.A.
-(Escuela Militar de Clases de las Armas) (Army).
+If they choose to do so, this 2nd term would become final, unless they undertake mandatory exams and tests to become corporals, or apply to study in any of the available Military Specialist Technical Schools, or for sergeant at the E.M.C.A.
+(Escuela Militar de Clases de las Armas).

 Conscript soldiers

 Infantry Sergeant Cadet 2nd class, holding a golden eagle like that depicted in the Heroic Military Academy coat of arms.

 The armed forces are generally made up of professionals.
-Military service age and obligation as of 2012 is 18 years of age for compulsory military service, conscript service obligation is 12 months; conscripts serve only in the Army; Navy and Air Force service is all voluntary.
+Military service age and obligation as of 2012: compulsory military service age is 18 years; conscript service obligation is 12 months; conscripts serve only in the Army; Navy and Air Force service is all voluntary.
 Women are eligible for voluntary military service.
 Legally, every Mexican man is obligated to a year of military service consisting of a few hours of drill or social services on weekends, not true military training.
 Most conscripts will have received at most only one marksmanship session at a rifle range by the time they have completed their service and are not integrated nor operate with regular army units.

 National military service

 The drafted men attend and participate in weekend sessions, which are of a social service nature, with an emphasis being placed on education, history, physical fitness, and military discipline for one complete year.
 Afterward, the precartilla (pre-military identity card) is returned to the conscript with an added page certifying his status as having fulfilled his national military service and identifies the military branch, the unit, rank, etc. The document then acquires full status as the Cartilla del Servicio Militar Nacional (Military National Service Identity Card), informally Cartilla; this status is recorded in the National Defense and Navy Secretariats' files.
-This document (Military National Service Identity Card) is an important form of Mexican national identification, and its existence was formerly always requested by private and public employers; however, this identity document has ceased being required for obtaining a passport for international travel.
+This document (Military National Service Identity Card) is an important form of Mexican national identification, and its existence was formerly always requested by private and public employers; however, this identity document has ceased being required for obtaining a passport for travelling abroad.